osteele/prompt-matrix.js/README.md

 ## Usage

-Prompt Matrix provides two functions for expanding a prompt matrix: expand and iterExpand.
-Both take a string that specifies a prompt matrix and return an array of strings that are the expansion of the prompt matrix.
+Prompt Matrix provides two functions for expanding a prompt matrix:
+`expandPrompt` and `generatePromptExpansions`.
+Both take a string that specifies a prompt matrix.

+**`expandPrompt`** returns an array of strings with all possible combinations of the prompt matrix elements.

 ```typescript
 import { expandPrompt } from 'prompt-matrix';